penguino-madagascar/gapple-icon-bop/README.md

 https://www.mediafire.com/file/a1kyahbsirlggux/HealthIcon.hx/file

-if you dont replace it, the icon bounce will look like this
+for some reason, the updatehitbox function thing for the icons fucking messed up the scales n stuff heres what it looks like with the updatehitbox stuff

 https://user-images.githubusercontent.com/92494313/225106201-67e2140a-7b21-4d12-86f4-3d62d8c71d75.mov

-if you dont know the difference, look at a gapple video and see if you can spot anything

 ## ok back to the main stuff

-go to playstate and search for
+go to PlayState.hx and search for

 <img width="477" alt="Screenshot 2023-03-14 at 12 32 45 PM" src="https://user-images.githubusercontent.com/92494313/225116871-d701c229-94e4-46ab-a48c-78a2a35380bc.png">

-and swap it with
+swap it with

 ```
 iconP1.centerOffsets();